input-output-hk/cardano-tutorials/node-setup/build.md

    which will take a couple of minutes the first time you do a build.
 Later builds will be much faster, because everything that does not change will be cached.

    		cabal install cardano-node cardano-cli

-  Alternatively, you can use:

-        cabal build all
-        cp -p dist-newstyle/build/x86_64-linux/ghc-8.6.5/cardano-node-1.12.0/x/cardano-node/build/cardano-node/cardano-node ~/.local/bin/
-        cp -p dist-newstyle/build/x86_64-linux/ghc-8.6.5/cardano-cli-1.12.0/x/cardano-cli/build/cardano-cli/cardano-cli ~/.local/bin/

-   The remark about your `PATH` from above applies here as well: Make sure folder `~/.local/bin` is in your path or copy the executables to a folder that is.
+   This will build and install `cardano-node` and `cardano-cli` in folder `~/.cabal/bin` by default, so the remark about your `PATH` from above applies here as well: Make sure folder `~/.cabal/bin` is in your path or copy the executables to a folder that is.
    If you have old versions of `cardano-node` installed on your system, make sure that the new one will be picked!
 You can check by typing

         which cardano-node

-        > ~/.local/bin/cardano-node
+        > ~/.cabal/bin/cardano-node

+   Alternatively, you can use:

+        cabal build all
+        cp -p dist-newstyle/build/x86_64-linux/ghc-8.6.5/cardano-node-1.12.0/x/cardano-node/build/cardano-node/cardano-node ~/.cabal/bin/
+        cp -p dist-newstyle/build/x86_64-linux/ghc-8.6.5/cardano-cli-1.12.0/x/cardano-cli/build/cardano-cli/cardano-cli ~/.cabal/bin/

 6. If you ever want to update the code to a newer version, go to the ``cardano-node`` directory, pull the latest code with ``git`` and rebuild.
    This will be much faster than the initial build: